-The LRIT file structure, defined in Section C.4, will make the identification of the headers and their presence easily identifiable.
-If headers 7 and 129 are not present, the file is not encrypted.
+The LRIT file structure will make the identification of the headers and their presence easily identifiable.
 Header 5 contains a time stamp indicating the time that the file was transmitted, and is not specifically needed to interpret the data.
 Header 4 will contain the file name used by the GOES LRIT transmitting domain.
-It can be extracted and used as the name of the file and corresponding metadata file.
+It can be extracted and used as the name of the file.
 Header type 0, which is present on all LRIT files will contain the length of the header and data fields for parsing of the LRIT files into application files and metadata files.

-Service messages and encryption messages should be used as they arrive.
-The service message should be displayed for the attention of the operator and the encryption key used to set up the system for decryption of an incoming message.
+Service messages should be used as they arrive.
+The service message should be displayed for the attention of the operator.